Maff1t/Maff1t.github.io/_posts/2019-07-13-AntiDebugging.md

 ## Introduction
 I've just finished my bachelor degree thesis about the development of a [Panda-re](https://github.com/panda-re/panda) plugin to detect malware evasion's techniques on Windows  (anti-debugging, anti-VM, anti-sandbox and so on...) and I remembered of an old program, that was really difficoult to debug.
-So with my newly acquired knowledge, I decided to try again to analyze that program and figure out how to debug it.
+So with my newly acquired knowledge, I decided to try again and analyze that program.

-It uses a lot of **anti-debugging techniques**, then I managed to do a walk-through about all of those interesting tricks and how to defeat them to finally debug the target program.
+It uses a lot of **anti-debugging techniques**, then I managed to do a walk-through about all of those interesting tricks and how to defeat them to finally debug it.

 You can download the program from [here](https://github.com/Maff1t/Maff1t.github.io/blob/master/binary/hackcon2018-bof)